mcgnly/DeveloperDocumentation/Android/Reference.md

 ## Building your First relayr Android App

-We realize that you probably want to skip introductions and get down to building your app so we've created a [step by step tutorial](https://developer.relayr.io/documents/Android/BuildingApp) explaining how to create a simple thermometer application, using the Temperature sensor available on the WunderBar and the Android SDK.
+We realize that you probably want to skip introductions and get down to building your app so we've created a [step by step tutorial](https://developer.relayr.io/documents/Android/BuildingApp) explaining how to create a simple thermometer application, using the temperature sensor available on the WunderBar and the Android SDK.

 ## SDK Reference